 - Incorrect indexing at Registries of Deeds

 - Clerical errors in recording legal documents

 - Delivery of deeds after the death of a grantor

 - Defects in tax records

-Owners Title Insurance is not required but it is highly recommended.
+Owners title insurance is not required but it is highly recommended.
 Real estate may be the largest purchase you make in your life and deserves to be protected.
-Title insurance is the best protection you can get to against claims that could take away your real estate.
+Title insurance is the best protection you can get against claims that could take away your real estate.
 If you borrow money secured by a mortgage, lender’s title insurance will probably be required.
 If you purchase a lender’s policy, the owner’s title insurance policy is sold to you at a discount.
-In addition, there is no extra charge for an inflation rider which is added to every policy and which will increase coverage as required, up to 50% in addition to present coverage.
-Title insurance has a one-time Charge (at closing) so you won’t ;have to pay monthly or yearly charges.
+In addition, there is no extra charge for an inflation rider which is added to every policy and which will increase coverage as required, up to 50 percent in addition to present coverage.
+Title insurance has a one-time charge (at closing) so you won’t have to pay monthly or yearly charges.

 The one-time premium is directly related to the value of your home so there won’t be additional premiums every year.
 It is a one-time only expense, paid when you purchase your home, yet it continues to provide complete coverage for as long as you own the property.
 If you purchase the property with a mortgage from a bank, the bank will require a lenders policy of title insurance to protect their interest.
 If you also purchase an owner’s title insurance policy at the same time, you will receive a substantial discount for the owner’s policy due to the simultaneous issue of the two policies.